devfile/devworkspace-operator/README.md

 ### Controller configuration

-Controller behavior can be configured with data from the `che-workspace-controller` config map in the same namespace where controller lives.
+Controller behavior can be configured with data from the `devworkspace-controller` config map in the same namespace where controller lives.

 For all available configuration properties and their default values, see [pkg/config](https://github.com/devfile/devworkspace-operator/tree/master/pkg/config)